SalThePotato/Anagram_Checker/README.md

 # Anagram_Checker
 Just a little practice project.
 There really isn't anything much to this project I just made it to practice and I wanted a backup so yea.
 Have fun with my code.
+All the files are just the Visual Studio 2019 project.
+Literally the entire project.
+There is only 1 file though, the main.cpp file with all the code.
+There is only a couple functions in it though.
+I hope all the comments make it easy to understand.